milandr/mdr1986x-JFlash/README.md

 ```
 JFlash.bat <BIN_FILE>
 ```
-The batch file starts J-Link GDB server at first, then runs GDB client with JFlash script and the name of [raw binary file](http://gnuarmeclipse.github.io/plugins/features/#extra-build-steps) as arguments.
-Something in this way:
+The batch file starts J-Link GDB server at first, then runs GDB client to execute `program_from_shell` function of JFlash script with the name of [raw binary file](http://gnuarmeclipse.github.io/plugins/features/#extra-build-steps) as argument, something in this way:
 ```
 start /B JLinkGDBServerCL -if swd -device "Cortex-M3" -endian little -speed 2000 -port 2331 -singlerun
 arm-none-eabi-gdb-py --batch -x JFlash.py -ex "py program_from_shell('yourapp.bin')"